 - Stop rebuilding them.
 Connect QuickBooks to something that reads them on demand instead of pulling them by hand.

-- Switch from “pull a report” to “ask a question,” so follow-ups are instant.
+- Switch from “pull a report” to “ask a question,” so follow-ups happen in the same conversation.

-- Keep an audit trail, so you always know what was read and when.
+- Keep an activity history, so you always know what was read and when.

 FAQ

 Do I need to know QuickBooks’ report menus to do this?
-No. The point of asking in plain language is that you describe the outcome — “show me this quarter’s profit by month” — and let the tool find and run the right report.
+No. The point of asking in plain language is that you describe the outcome — “show me this quarter’s profit by month” — and Bea retrieves the authorized QuickBooks data so Claude can prepare the answer for your review.

 The bottom line

-Automating QuickBooks reporting isn’t about generating more PDFs — it’s about getting to the answer without the busywork.
+Repeatable QuickBooks reporting isn’t about generating more PDFs — it’s about getting to a reviewed answer without the busywork.
 Start with your core reports, stop rebuilding them by hand, and move from pulling reports to asking questions.
 Connect QuickBooks to MosoFin and try it on your own books.